shaCode256/GuessWorldTime/README.md

-# 🌍 Jooba Guessing Game
+# 🌍 World Time Guessing Game

-Jooba is a fun web-based guessing game where users try to guess the **current time** in different cities around the world!
+World Time is a fun web-based guessing game where users try to guess the **current time** in different cities around the world!
 If they guess correctly, their win is recorded, and they get a cool confetti effect! 🎉

 ---